 Each teacher develops their own grading procedures.
 These procedures are explained to students at the start of each course.
 Grades may be based on tests, quizzes, papers, class projects, final exams, and participation in discussion.
 It is important that students be responsible for knowing how well they are doing in classes.
-Teachers post assignment grades to NetClassroom on at least a weekly basis, as assignments are completed.
+Teachers post assignment grades to NetClassroom as assignments are completed and graded.
 If there are any problems or doubts, students should be encouraged to speak to their teacher.